collinbratzler/collinbratzler/README.md

 </div>

 - 👋 Hi, I’m Collin Bratzler
-- 🌱 I like rock climbing, surging, and yoga
+- 🌱 I like rock climbing, surfing, and yoga
 - ⚡ Fun fact: I play DnD on the weekends